ciro-mota/firefox-desnap/README.md

 <p align="center">Made with 💝 for <img src=".github/tux.png" align="top" width="18" /></p>

 > [!WARNING]
-> This script only supports LTS versions of Ubuntu and only the latest point release (23.10 `mantic`).
+> This script *only* supports LTS versions of Ubuntu.
 In addition, Debian is not supported on Oldstable either.

 > [!IMPORTANT]
 >In case of errors please report them in the Issues tab for future correction.